krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     specifies **X509_user_identity** on the command line.

 **pkinit_kdc_hostname**
-    The presense of this option indicates that the client is willing to accept a KDC certificate with a dNSName SAN (Subject Alternative Name) rather than requiring the id-pkinit-san as defined in :rfc:`4556`.
+    The presence of this option indicates that the client is willing to accept a KDC certificate with a dNSName SAN (Subject Alternative Name) rather than requiring the id-pkinit-san as defined in :rfc:`4556`.
 This option may be specified multiple